nothingislost/obsidian-cm6-zoom/README.md

     ]
 ```

+Note that the list above is the comprehensive list of @codemirror packages provided by Obsidian as of version 0.13.8.
+It is not advised to try and use any @codemirror package that is not in this list.
+If you attempt to import a @codemirror package not in this list, you run a high risk of introducing package conflicts and subtle bugs.

 With that done, you can now import packages like this `import { StateEffect, StateField, Transaction } from "@codemirror/state";` and be confident that your version of `StateField` will be the exact `StateField` used by Obsidian.

 ### Registering a CodeMirror 6 Extension